Pliny Fisk III: Center for Maximum Potential Building Systems

-In 1975 (with a seed grant from the Menil Foundation), – Fisk (and his then wife: Daria Bolton) founded the Center for Maximum Potential Building Systems (CMPBS) in Austin, Texas.
-CMPBS – is a nonprofit 501(c)3 education, research, and demonstration organization.
+In 1975 (with a seed grant from the Menil Foundation), Fisk and his then wife, Daria Bolton, founded the Center for Maximum Potential Building Systems (CMPBS) in Austin, Texas.
+CMPBS is a nonprofit 501(c)3 education, research, and demonstration organization.

-The CMPBS site – features numerous demonstration projects: including the „Advanced Green Builder Demonstration Home“ (AGBDH) – a 170 square meter structure, featuring numerous sustainable building techniques, including: a 50,000 liter rainwater harvesting system and two methods of straw-bale construction.
-The AGBDH – is the first modern building in the U.S. to use 100% Portland Cement-free concrete.
-The concrete used in the building – is a fly-ash, Caliche mix (developed by CMPBS).
-The AGBDH – was also designed for easy disassembly; pays particular attention – to the lifecycles of water, energy and materials; and incorporates local and recycled materials.
-The AGBDH – currently serves as the main offices for CMPBS.
+The CMPBS site features demonstration projects including the Advanced Green Builder Demonstration Home (AGBDH), a 170 square meter structure built to demonstrate sustainable building techniques, including a 50,000 liter rainwater harvesting system and two methods of straw-bale construction.
+The AGBDH was the first modern building in the U.S. to use 100% Portland cement-free concrete, instead using a fly-ash/Caliche mix developed by CMPBS.
+The AGBDH was also designed for disassembly; pays particular attention to the lifecycles of water, energy and materials; and incorporates local and recycled materials.
+The AGBDH serves as the main offices for CMPBS.

-Other examples of Fisk's work on the CMPBS site – include the 2002 University of Texas at Austin entry for the Department of Energy Solar Decathlon competition, the Greenforms erector-set prototype and a foam and MgO Cement modular building system.
+Other examples of Fisk's work on the CMPBS site include the 2002 University of Texas at Austin entry for the Department of Energy Solar Decathlon competition, a later Texas A&M Solar Decathlon entry, the Greenforms erector-set prototype, and a foam and MgO cement modular building system.

-Pliny Fisk – currently co-directs CMPBS with his wife (Gail Vittori).
+Pliny Fisk co-directed CMPBS with his wife, Gail Vittori.